 There are literally hundreds of other TLDs, but you’ll probably want to start your search with one of these four.
 The more obscure you get, the more challenges you face (from a visibility and credibility perspective).

-Now that you know what a domain extension or TLD is, let’s discuss a few of the reasons why it matters:
+Now that you know what a desired domain extension or TLD is, let’s discuss a few of the reasons why it matters:

 While other TLDs have become more popular over the years, this is still the gold standard.
 Research shows that roughly 51 percent of all websites use .com.
 This means people are more familiar with it and much more likely to trust the site.
 (And if someone tries to search your website manually without knowing the domain extension, they’ll automatically assume it’s .com.
 Using another TLD means you’ll miss out on this traffic.)

 Notice we didn’t say “always use a .com” domain extension.
 We said always “look” for one first.
-If you have a generic or desirable domain name, you’ll find that it’s probably taken.
+If you have a generic top level domains or desirable domain name, you’ll find that it’s probably taken.
 This means you’ll either have to change up your domain name, or you’ll need to explore other TLD options.

 Let’s say, for example, that you’re launching an ecommerce website that sells interior design products and home goods (like wall art, curtains, hardware, lighting, etc.).
 If myinterordesignwebsite.com is taken, you could always try options like: